 There is a lot of album art all over the internet.
 Many indie musicians use album cover art to differentiate themselves these days.
 That has made album art crucial to the music industry but has also saturated typical cover artworks.

 In the early days, there was no Photoshop or graphic design software.
-Musicians used to have their cover art design drawn by hand.
+Musicians used to have their cover art designs drawn by hand.
 That’s why we see a lot of unique and great album covers from back then.